xanadunf/matchbook/README.md

 * **mb_get_settled**

 * * *

 # *Quickstart Tutorial*
 This should help you get up and running in a very short time, assuming that you have met the pre-requisites.
-Lets set a target in this tutorial to place a bet on the first football game we find that contains the name 'man'.
+Let's set a target in this tutorial to place a bet on the first football game we find that contains the name 'man'.
 We will proceed to place a back bet of 5 EUR (or whatever the currency of your account) on the home team to win the game outright.

 To start, you need to login with your [Matchbook.com](http://www.matchbook.com) account credentials.
 ```